mnnxp/cdbs-app/README.md

 ### Built With

-To create this part of the project, were used
+For the creation of this part of the project, the following solutions have been used
 <a href="https://yew.rs"><img src="https://yew.rs/img/logo.svg" width="50"/></a>  <a href="https://bulma.io"><img src="https://bulma.io/images/bulma-logo.png" width="125"/></a>

 | Libraries used |